THLfi/koronavilkku-backend/exposure-notification/README.md

 * STARTED: operation is running (or hanged in a case of application crash, this will be resolved automatically)
 * FINISHED: operation is finished
 * ERROR: operation has resulted an error.
-In a case of INBOUND operation, operation will be retried at maximum three times.
+In a case of INBOUND operation, operation will be retried at maximum five times.
 For OUTBOUND, new operation will be created on next cycle.

 There is also a couple of counters for results of processing: